apache/incubator-hugegraph-doc/content/en/docs/config/config-guide.md

 **[Optional]: Modify `rest-server.properties`**

 You can modify the graph profile directory in the `graphs` field of `rest-server.properties`.
-The default configuration is `graphs=. /conf/graphs`, if you want to change it to another directory then adjust the `graphs` domain, for example to `graphs=/etc/hugegraph/graphs`, example is as follows:
+The default configuration is `graphs=./conf/graphs`, if you want to change it to another directory then adjust the `graphs` field, e.g. adjust it to `graphs=/etc/hugegraph/graphs`, example is as follows:

 ```properties
 graphs=./conf/graphs